ca0ss/ToolOPT6-Calculator/README.md

 0X X001 0111 0000 1100 1100 0000 1011 == EDID
 X0 1001 0111 0000 1100 1100 0000 1011 == WiSA

-You will find all the other tv encoding i find on the folder "toolopt6 code test".
+You will find all the other tv encoding i find on the folder "toolopt6_test".

 #WARNING